Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 636 Main is an American bistro offers a personally crafted, diverse menu including gluten-free options, decadent desserts, daily specials, and some local favorites.

 Where to shop

-Historic Downtown Durango has it all— kids’ shops and clothing boutiques, art galleries and vintage stores… not to mention cool old building that harken back to a bygone era.
+Historic Downtown Durango has it all— kids’ shops and clothing boutiques, art galleries and vintage stores… not to mention cool old buildings that harken back to a bygone era.
 I love independent bookstores, so a stop at Maria’s Bookshop. is a must.
 In addition to globally celebrated literature, the staff hand-picks books with local significance.

-The nationally-acclaimed Toh-Atin Gallery showcases fine art from Native artists.
-Think jewelry, weavings, pottery and vintage collection.
+The nationally acclaimed Toh-Atin Gallery showcases fine art from Native artists.
+Think jewelry, weavings, pottery, and vintage collection.
 Their collection of Katsinas—carved wooden dolls representing the sacred spirits—will inspire and delight with their delicate details and personality.